ER-Visualizer/Visualizer/deliverables/iteration-02.plan.md

  * Create a log viewer on the screen to see simulation events
    * Create a button to open a log viewer
-   * Use webhooks to recieve events from the backend
+   * Use websockets to recieve events from the backend
    * Display events given by the webhook on the log viewer

  * Docker and Travis setup